oxsecurity/megalinter/docs/index.md

 This is pretty handy, especially for linter errors related to formatting (in that case, you don't have any manual update to perform)

 ### New features & improvements

-- **Enhanced performances**
-  - **Optimized file listing management**: Collect all linters, then collect all files matching extensions associated with linters, then for each linter set the list of files after applying additional filters (include regex, exclude regex, linter custom filters)
-  - Have a centralized exclude list (node_modules,.rbenv, etc...) to **ignore all unwanted folders from the beginning**

 - **Enhanced Configuration**
   - Configure **include and exclude regexes** for a **single language or linter**: ex: `JAVASCRIPT_FILTER_REGEX_INCLUDE (src)`